unil-ish/celsus/README.md

 - Create books summaries
 - Extract quotes related to keywords
 - Create a bibliography related to genres and/or keywords
-- Obtain the main "theme" of a book
+- Obtain the main "theme" of a text
 - Receive a list of works by the same author

 <div style="text-align: justify">We see you coming here: "Why those options and not something else?"